tipsi/tipsi-stripe/website/docs-md/createsourcewithparamsparams.md

     // ...
 }
 ```
-> Example: if the return url used is `my_custom_scheme://callback`, replace `CUSTOM_SCHEME` with `my_custom_scheme`.
+> Example: if the return URL used is `my_custom_scheme://callback`, replace `CUSTOM_SCHEME` with `my_custom_scheme`.

 **NOTE**: the redirection will be automatically handled by tipsi-stripe **on its own activity**.
-In case of your app makes use of its own custom URL scheme for other purpose rather than handling stripe payments, be sure that `CUSTOM_SCHEME` value is not exaclty the same that the one used in the rest of the app.
+If your app makes use of its own custom URL scheme for other purpose than handling stripe payments, make sure that the `CUSTOM_SCHEME` value is not exactly the same as the one used in the rest of the app.

-> In such case you might end up using `my_custom_scheme_tipsi://callback` as return URL and setting `CUSTOM_SCHEME` equals to `my_custom_scheme_tipsi`, following the previous example.
+> In such a case you might end up using `my_custom_scheme_tipsi://callback` as return URL and setting `CUSTOM_SCHEME` equal to `my_custom_scheme_tipsi`, following the previous example.

 You also need to add into your application's manifest section with redirect activity:
 ```xml